Drink Driving banner

 The post-driving consumption defence, commonly known as the "hip flask defence," is used in drink driving cases where the driver claims to have consumed alcohol after driving but before providing a specimen to the police.
 The aim is to demonstrate that the alcohol detected was not present at the time of driving, meaning the driver may not have been over the legal limit while in control of the vehicle.
 This defence is highly technical and relies on expert toxicological evidence to establish how alcohol was absorbed and metabolised in the body.

 At Allen Hoole Solicitors, we have extensive experience in successfully advancing hip flask defences.
 We work closely with leading toxicology experts who can analyse the timing and quantity of alcohol consumed in relation to the police procedure, providing crucial scientific support.
-Our specialist motoring law solicitors will carefully assess your case, advise on the strength of the defence, and ensure every detail is expertly presented in court.
+Our specialist drink drive solicitors will carefully assess your case, advise on the strength of the defence, and ensure every detail is expertly presented in court.

 Technical Defences

-Our expertise in drink driving cases allows us to identify potential technical defences.
+Our drink drive solicitors’ expertise allows us to identify potential technical defences.
 These can include challenges to the reliability of the breathalyser machine, issues with how the test was administered, or questions regarding whether the alcohol level exceeded the legal limit at the time of driving (rather than at the time of the test).
-We have access to leading toxicology experts and can instruct specialists to evaluate the case and provide expert testimony where necessary.

-What is the Drink Drive Rehabilitation Scheme (DDRS) course?
+The Drink Drive Rehabilitation Scheme (DDRS)

 At Allen Hoole Solicitors, we have access to the best forensic experts in toxicology, as well as specialists in the functioning and reliability of intoxilyzer machines used to measure breath alcohol levels.
 These experts can provide crucial evidence in court that challenges the prosecution's case.